Table of Contents

 MiniCase 19 - Flipkart vs. Amazon in India: Who’s Winning?

 MiniCase 20 - Alibaba—China’s Ecommerce Giant: Challenging

 MiniCase 21 - HP’s Boardroom Drama and Divorce

 MiniCase 22 - UBS: A Pattern of Ethics Scandals

 All full-length Cases as well as stand-alone Chapters and MiniCases are available at McGraw-Hill Create which allows you to customize your own course packages in print or ebook format.
-Cases are also available via Harvard Business School Publishing.
+Cases are also available via Harvard Business Publishing.